 17 provided inputs to this question and all companies agree with Proposal #1.
 Some companies (Qualcomm, Samsung) commented that it is also understood that some REDCAP UEs do not need to receive emergency broadcast but Rapporteur thinks it is clear from Proposal #1 (“at least some”).
 Hence it is proposed to agree Proposal #1.

-Then, different ways of achieving this were expressed in inputs to Q2-3 of [3] as well as in [6] which can be classified as follows:
+Then, different ways of receiving emergency broadcast services with, possibly, some power saving, were expressed in inputs to Q2-3 of [3] as well as in [6] which can be classified as follows:

 Option 1: eDRX supports a lower bound of 2.56s.